 When you have turkeys, you’re never bored.
-When they’re learning to fly, they would fly over the fence on accident.
+When they’re learning to fly, they would fly over the fence by accident.
 Oh!
-You’ve never heard such commotion like when they’re separated.
+You’ve never heard such commotion as when they’re separated.
 I was always running out to catch and “rescue” whoever was over the fence.

 Once they learn to fly, it’s no holds barred.
 Turkeys come and go as they please unless you have a covered pen.
 You’ll fall in love with these birds every day.

 We had 15 Speckled Sussex chicks arrive three days before the Chocolate Turkey poults.
-There are some notable differences in chicks and poults.
+There are some notable differences between chicks and poults.

 The turkeys are larger and more aggressive than young poultry.
 By the time they are 3-4 weeks old, the turkeys are more laid back and the chickens are more aggressive.

 Turkeys are slower to learn to eat and drink.
 With chicks, you dip their beaks once or twice and they’ve got it.
 I had to show the turkeys how and where several times before they began eating and drinking on their own.

 Turkeys are extremely sensitive to environmental changes when poults.
 When you’re cleaning out the brooder or even their yard they let you know they’re not happy about it.
-If you move the food or water, you have to show them where you moved it to a couple of times.
+If you move the food or water, you have to show them where you moved it a couple of times.